vlead/export-csv-data-to-org/src/README_testreport.txt

 $ python testreport.py <absoulte path to lab folder> <path to test-report directory>
 Lab folder should contain only test cases files(org) to be processed.
 It should not contain any unwanted files.
+The source folder should contain "/Test Cases/Integration Test Cases/".
+Inside this folder individual experiment folder will exist with test cases.

 Example:
 $ python testreport.py '/home/centos/QA-Legacy/IIIT Hyderabad/problem-solving-iiith' '/home/centos/test-report'